-The District's use of the fee will involve construction and/or reconstruction of school facilities and/or additional permanent facilities on existing school campuses.
+The District's use of the fee will involve construction and/or reconstruction of school facilities and/or additional permanent facilities on existing school campuses, including but not limited to the types of projects included in this Study and the District's Facility Master Plan.
 In addition, the District may need to purchase or lease portable classrooms to use for interim housing while permanent facilities are being constructed.
 Revenue from fees collected on residential and commercial/industrial development may be used to pay for any of the following:

 - 1. Design of School Facilities; - 2.
 Purchase of land for School Facilities; - 3.
-Construction or reconstruction of school facilities; - 4.
-Testing and inspection of school sites and school buildings; - 5.
-Interim school facilities to house students generated by new development while permanent facilities are being constructed; - Legal and administrative costs associated with providing facilities to students generated by new development; - 7.
-Administration of the collection of developer fees; and - 8.
-Miscellaneous purposes resulting from student enrollment growth caused by new residential development.
+Construction or reconstruction of school facilities including both classroom and instructional spaces, and ancillary supporting facilities. - 4.
+Furniture for use in new school facilities; - 5.
+Testing and inspection of school sites and school buildings and permit and plan check fees; - 6.
+Interim school facilities to house students generated by new development while permanent facilities are being constructed; - 7.
+Legal and administrative costs associated with providing facilities to students generated by new development;

+- 8. Administration of the collection of developer fees; - 9.
+Miscellaneous purposes resulting from student enrollment growth caused by new residential development; and - 10.
+Any other use permitted by law.

-Government Code Section 66001 (a) (3): Relationship between the Fee's Use and the Type of Development Project on which the Fee is Imposed
+Government Code Section 66001 (a) (3): Reasonable Relationship between the Fee's Use and the Type of Development Project on which the Fee is Imposed